deivid-rodriguez/byebug/GUIDE.md

 You can disable the meaning of a semicolon to separate commands by escaping it with a backslash.

-For example, if you have [autoeval]() set, which is the default, you might want to enter the following code to compute the 5th Fibonacci number.
+For example, you might want to enter the following code to compute the 5th Fibonacci number.

 ```bash
 (byebug) fib1=0; fib2=1; 5.times {|temp| temp=fib1; fib1=fib2; fib2 += temp }